 Here’s the worrying thing: when it comes to security, Corbyn is not fit to run the Islington Scout Group, let alone the country.

 I’m not going to tell you who to vote for.
-Despite what I’ve just said, I’m voting Labour for very local reasons, believing, as I do, that the polls are dead wrong and Labour will be soundly beaten.
+Despite what I’ve just said, I’m voting Labour for very local reasons, believing, as I do, that the polls are dead wrong and Labour will be beaten – albeit narrowly.

 I do, however, want fellow Labour voters to be aware of the Corbynite record on terrorism and foreign policy, which should – frankly – embarrass the most self-respecting of traitors and spies.